yanchooy/i94_traffic_analysis/README.md

 [Dataset](https://archive.ics.uci.edu/dataset/492/metro+interstate+traffic+volume) contains hourly Minneapolis-St Paul, MN traffic volume for westbound I-94, including weather and holiday features from 2012-2018.
 Traffic is recorded at MN DoT ATR station 301, roughly midway westbound between Minneapolis and St Paul, MN, and not for the entire highway.

+There are 48204 rows and 9 columns.

-# Analysis Goals
+# Project Goals
-To find indicators of heavy traffic
+To find indicators of heavy traffic.

 # Indicators studied
 - Day and Night traffic volume